 I’ve been there.
 I’ve felt that.
 I can relate.
 There was one incident in the kitchen with Bear when I felt fear like I’d never felt before, but it was unjustified fear.
 He never laid a hand on me.
 He NEVER has.
 I don’t think he ever would.
 But, for that brief moment in time, I genuinely thought it might happen … He might do it.
 Punch me.
 Put his hands on me.
 And I overreacted like a good’un.
 Overreacted is probably not the right word, but I was definitely triggered.
 I cried.
 Great big hysterical cries.
 I started shaking.
 Hyperventilating.
 I had an anxiety attack.
 A big one.

-The thing is, I apologised profusely afterwards to my poor boyfriend, for thinking he was going to do something awful to me.
+The thing is, I apologised profusely afterward to my poor boyfriend, for thinking he was going to do something awful to me.
 I know he never would.
 He didn’t.
 He hasn’t.

 I didn’t go into the diary room (or to the cops) and carry the charade on, telling anyone who would listen that he was a woman-beater and demanding that he get kicked out of the house.